-Vizio E-Series (available in 43, 50, 55, 65, 70 and 75in)
+Vizio V-Series (available in 43, 50, 55, 65, 70 and 75in)

-Next up the range is the E-Series, and it still offers impressive value.
-The E43-F1, a 43-inch 4K TV from Vizio’s E-Series, has been labelled the gamers’ choice in many a dorm-room Stateside, with reviewers noting a very low input lag.
+The V436-G1, a 43-inch 4K TV, has been labelled the gamers’ choice in many a dorm-room Stateside, with reviewers noting a low input lag to suit casual gaming.

 Vizio M-Series (available in 55, 65, 70in)